Squad Criteria 2022/23

-- commitment to training as evidenced by regular attendance at the required minimum number of sessions;
+- Commitment to training as evidenced by regular attendance at the required minimum number of sessions;

-- swimmers’ work ethic in sessions as displayed over time and their ability to manage the physical demands of a squad;
+- Swimmers’ work ethic in sessions as displayed over time and their ability to manage the physical demands of a squad;

-- technical ability, and especially evidence of progressive improvement in technical performance and skill development;
+- Technical ability, and especially evidence of progressive improvement in technical performance and skill development;

-- the trainability of a swimmer – a crucial aspect of not only the development of an individual swimmer but also of an effective squad is evidence that a swimmer responds positively to coaching.
+- The trainability of a swimmer – a crucial aspect of not only the development of an individual swimmer but also of an effective squad is evidence that a swimmer responds positively to coaching.

-Swimmers develop at different rates and the squad structure at the club allows for swimmers to change pathways when coaches have evidence this is the correct decision for the swimmer.
-I regularly consult with coaches in each of the squads to be briefed on swimmer’s development, which enables us to review our perspectives on a swimmer’s future progression.
+Swimmers develop at different speeds, and the squad structure at the club allows for swimmers to change pathways when coaches have evidence this is the correct decision for the swimmer.
+I regularly consult with coaches in each of the squads to be briefed on the swimmers’ development, which enables us to review our perspectives on a swimmer’s future progression.
 When the time comes for a swimmer to progress, coaches will set out the rationale for decisions.
 These will have been made in consultation with me as Head Coach and this decision must be accepted as final.